cweiske/ouya-store-api/README.rst

 OUYA store API documentation
 ****************************

-This is an attempt to document the API used by OUYA gaming devices to speak with ``devs.ouya.tv``.
+This is an attempt to document the API used by OUYA gaming consoles to speak with ``devs.ouya.tv``.

 .. contents::